christiangenco/christiangenco.github.io/things.md

 ### <a name="edc-mdc"></a>Most Day Carry

+* [**Bose QC35 Series II Noise Canceling Headphones**](https://amzn.to/2ETPCHE): my primary work headphones.
+The noise canceling is amazing, and this particular model can bluetooth pair with two devices at once, which saves me from the bluetooth pairing dance.
 * [**LG Tone Ultra Bluetooth wireless stereo headset**](https://www.lg.com/us/bluetooth-headsets-headphones/lg-HBS-820-Black-tone-ultra): bought without much research at a Target in Portland after I lost both my regular earphones and my backups.
 These are quickly becoming my favorite earphones: fantastic multi-day battery life, exceptionally good controls, and pairs with my headphone-jack-less Google Pixel 2 and Macbook without much friction.
 * [**Symphonized NRG 3.0 Earbuds**](https://www.amazon.com/Symphonized-Earbuds-Noise-isolating-Headphones-Control/dp/B01D3QZB2Y?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01D3QZB2Y): volume control and play/pause buttons that work with Apple and iOS devices.
 Very comfortable.
 These come with a clip for your shirt so they don't pull out of your ears as easily.
 * [**Cotten Hankerchiefs**](https://www.amazon.com/Geoffrey-Beene-Fine-Handkerchiefs-White/dp/B013H3RO00?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B013H3RO00): easier to carry than a bunch of tissues, can be used multiple times, and easier on the skin, especially if I haven't been spending enough time outside exposing myself to allergens.
 Some days I'll need to blow my noise every three minutes to stay functional.